 All dogs and cats leaving Jamaica must have a veterinary health inspection issued by a licensed veterinarian in Jamaica within 10 days of export.
 Within 48 hours of export, your pet must be inspected by the Government Veterinary officer together with all import documentation for the destination country.
 After this visit, you will need to obtain an export license from the Trade Board in Kingston.
 There is a fee of J$5,000 for this license.
 You must keep your pet isolated from other animals until departure.

 Birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents are not subject to requirements of rabies vaccination, but may have to meet other requirements and should have a health certificate to enter Jamaica Pet owners are strongly advised to seek further information from the relevant authority of their country and/or that of the country of destination.

-If your pet is not a dog, cat or ferret, and especially if it is a turtle or parrot, you should verify that it is not protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITIES).
+If your pet is not a dog, cat or ferret, and especially if it is a turtle or parrot, you should verify that it is not protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 You will need to apply for additional permits if this is the case.
-Over 180 countries participate and enforce CITIES regulations. .
+Over 180 countries participate and enforce CITES regulations.

 Need More Assistance?